arduino/app-bricks-py/src/arduino/app_bricks/asr/README.md

 - Stream audio from a microphone
 - Transcribe WAV and PCM audio files
-- Transcribe using a local LLM
+- Transcribe using a local model
 - Use multiple languages

 This Brick streams audio from a `Microphone` or `audio files` and gives you the transcribed text.